nocobase/docs/docs/en-US/plugin-samples/router/add-setting-page-tabs-routes/index.md

 Assuming we integrate with a third-party email service and need to configure the email service token.
 At the same time, we also need a configuration page to set up email service templates.
 In this case, we need a configuration page with two tabs.

 This document does not go into much detail about the content development.
 It is only used to demonstrate how to add a plugin configuration page.
-For specific configuration page content and logic, please refer to the Plugin Settings plugin example (TODO) documentation.
+For specific configuration page content and logic, please refer to the [Plugin Settings plugin example](/plugin-samples/plugin-settings) documentation.

 You can find the complete example code for this document in the [plugin-samples](https://github.com/nocobase/plugin-samples/tree/main/packages/plugins/%40nocobase-sample/plugin-add-setting-page-tabs-routes) repository.